Ricardo Soares: Aves, Académica and Covilhã

 In May 2017, Soares moved to another top-flight club, C.D.
 Aves on a two-year deal.
 He left on 2 October, with the team in last place on six points from eight matches.

-Soares returned to the second tier on 14 November 2017, succeeding Ivo Vieira at Associação Académica de Coimbra.
+Soares returned to the second tier on 14 November 2017, succeeding Ivo Vieira at Académica de Coimbra.
 He left by mutual accord the following 1 April having won half of his 18 fixtures, and as the side was placed fifth and four points off a promotion place.

 After over a year out of the game, Soares was hired by S.C.
 Covilhã on 20 May 2019, replacing F.C.
 Paços de Ferreira-bound Filó.

 Moreirense and Gil Vicente

 On 18 December 2019, with his Covilhã team ranked seventh, Soares returned to the top flight by succeeding sacked Vítor Campelos at the helm of Moreirense FC.
 He left the Parque de Jogos Comendador Joaquim de Almeida Freitas in November 2020, feeling he was not able to maximise his players' potential.

 Shortly after, Soares was appointed at Gil Vicente F.C. of the same league.
 In 2021–22, he led the team to fifth place and a European debut in the UEFA Europa Conference League.